 11.000 euros via Facebook like?

-A while ago, the international university in Bad Honnef / Bonn started a campaign worth discussing.
-As part of a competition, a full scholarship of 11.000 euros was awarded for distance learning.
-Participants collect “votes” by posting friends, family and acquaintances via Facebook, eMail or invite a contact list and ask to vote for it.
+Some time ago, the international Bad Honnef / Bonn University of Applied Sciences started an action worth discussing.
+As part of a competition, a full grant of 11.000 euros was awarded for distance learning.
+The participants collect “Votes” by sending friends, family and acquaintances via Facebook, eMail or invite a contact list and ask to vote for it.
 The IUBH clearly declares the ability to self-market as the goal of the competition.

 A further danger of self-marketing in the smallest detail is that the boundaries between work and private life are becoming increasingly blurred.
 Friends on- and offline are also colleagues, one is, if one is not careful, around the clock in the employment, and the high personal identification with the job entails the danger of overwork and burnout.
 With these dangers it is important to learn how to deal.